In this post you'll learn all about how to use pictures in PowerPoint and where to find them online.

 If you’re finding that your presentation is running slow, or if it's too large to share with the people that need it, then you can reduce its size from within PowerPoint.

-Depending on the number of photos in your presentation and how you compress them, you can reduce the size of your presentation by 80%.
+Depending on the number of photos in your presentation and how you compress them, you can reduce the size of your presentation by as much as 80%.
+For details, see our guide here.

 Cool things you can do in PowerPoint with your pictures